Masmiseim36/nxpSDK/boards/mimxrt700evk/driver_examples/xspi/psram/edma_transfer/cm33_core0/example_board_readme.md

 Board settings
 ============
-No special settings are required.
+In default, XSPI2 is used.
+No special board settings are required.
+The driver example and board schematic also support change to use XSPI1.
+Please refer to the following steps:
+1. In app.h file, change the following macro definition:
+    `#define DEMO_USE_XSPI2 0`
+    `#define DEMO_USE_XSPI1 1`
+2. Change default jumper of JP45 from 2-3 to 1-2.

 Prepare the Demo
 ===============